Svdvoort/PREDICTFastr/README.md

 - We are working on improving the documentation.
 - We are working on the addition of different classifiers.
 - Examples and unit tests will be added.
+- We have some issues with installing numpy and scipy in the requirements.
+There is now a workaround implemented.

 ### License
 This package is covered by the open source [APACHE 2.0 License](APACHE-LICENSE-2.0).

 ### Contact
-We are happy to help you with any questions: please send us a message or create an issue.
+We are happy to help you with any questions: please send us a message or create an issue on GITHUB.

 We welcome contributions to PREDICT.
 We will soon make some guidelines.